Resources for Students

 Protein – protein contains amino acids which are vital to regulate the chemicals which control our emotional state.
 Good sources of protein include: lean meat, fish, eggs, cheese, legumes (peas, beans and lentils), soya products, nuts and seeds.

-Caffeine – caffeine is a stimulant which can increase the energy levels temporarily but can also increase anxiety and depression.
+Caffeine – caffeine is a stimulant which can increase energy levels temporarily but can also increase anxiety and depression.
 It is also prone to disturbing one’s sleep pattern which also has a negative impact on our mental health.

 Friends and family can be extremely supportive when we’re struggling.
 Opening up to people you trust can lift a huge burden and open you up to new methods of coping.
 It can also help when you no longer have to hide how you are truly feeling in front of other people.